datacarpentry/python-socialsci/episodes/10-Data Aggregation using Pandas.md

 df_papers2 = df_SN7577.filter(like= 'daily')
 ~~~

-the value supplied to 'like' can occur anywhere in the column name to be matched (and therefore selected)
+The value supplied to 'like' can occur anywhere in the column name to be matched (and therefore selected)

-To create the dataframe that  we will use, we wiull concatenate the two dataframes we have created.
+To create the dataframe that we will use, we will concatenate the two dataframes we have created.

 ~~~
 df_papers = pd.concat([df_papers1, df_papers2], axis = 1)